 - use evidence-based practice in the delivery of caring nursing interventions.

-All nursing students are required to maintain a graduation grade point average (GPA) of 2.0 to remain in the major.
-Students with less than a 2.0 GPA will be placed on academic probation as stated in the college catalog.
-Beginning in Fall 2018, incoming new in-program students will need to maintain a 2.5 math/science GPA.
-In addition, all students must earn a "C" (2.0) or higher in all Nursing, Health, Biology and Chemistry courses.
+All students in the major are required to maintain a graduation grade point average (GPA) of 2.0 to remain in the major.
+Students with less than a 2.0 GPA will be placed on academic probation as stated in the College catalog.
+In addition, all students must earn a "C" (2.0) or higher in all NUR, HTH, and BIO courses.
 If a lower grade is earned in any of these courses, the course must be repeated.

-The grading system applied to all nursing courses in the NR major.
+The following grading system is applied to all nursing courses in the NR major.
 There is no rounding of grades:

 A = 90-100